xenial-io/Xenial.Blog/_drafts/2019-07-28-t-is-for-testing-xaf-xpo-functional-tests-3.md

 > Hide the UI-Details inside the page object's to abstract away possible UI changes and increase maintainability through abstraction.
 Focus on what a user can do with your application, not on the actual UI or technical implementation details.

 ## Run EasyTests in Code with NUnit

+Based on the sample Tolis created, the [nuget package fix]() the team was willing to do, and some hours of work I have a running [sample](https://github.com/biohazard999/XafEasyTestInCodeNUnit).

+There are some considerations to make when writing tests in general.
+One of them is autonomy.
+To isolate potential bugs, and make